Robert A. Hall

-Robert A. Hall was a Massachusetts State Senator who served five terms in the Massachusetts State Senate.
+Robert A. Hall (April 15, 1946 – June 4, 2024) was an American politician who served five terms in the Massachusetts State Senate.

 Background and military career

-Hall was born in Philadelphia, Pennsylvania in 1946.
-After graduating from the Collingswood High School in 1964, he joined the Marine Corps.
-He served four years from 1964 until 1968, when he left the Corps as a Corporal to attend college.
-He later rejoined the Marine Reserves while in the Massachusetts State Senate, serving from 1977 to 1983 as a radio operator and public information officer.
-He finally left the Corps in 1983 as a staff sergeant due to time conflicts with his civilian profession after declining a commission as a Second Lieutenant.
+Hall was born in Collingswood, New Jersey on April 15, 1946.
+After graduating from the Collingswood High School in 1964, he joined the United States Marine Corps.
+He served four years from 1964 until 1968, when he left the Marines as a corporal to attend college.
+He later rejoined the United States Marine Corps Reserve while in the Massachusetts Senate, serving from 1977 to 1983 as a radio operator and public information officer.
+He finally left the Corps in 1983 as a staff sergeant due to time conflicts with his civilian profession after declining a commission as a second lieutenant.

-Hall received an AA degree from the Mount Wachusett Community College in Gardner, MA in 1970, and a BA degree in Government from the University of Massachusetts Amherst in 1972.
-While serving in the Massachusetts State Senate, Hall earned a MEd in History from the Fitchburg State College in 1980, attending in the evening.
+Hall received an associate of arts degree from Mount Wachusett Community College in Gardner, Massachusetts in 1970, and a bachelor of arts degree in government from the University of Massachusetts Amherst in 1972.
+Hall earned a Master of Education degree in history from the Fitchburg State College in 1980.

 Political career

-He was first elected in 1972, the year he graduated from the University of Massachusetts, by a margin of nine votes out of over 60,000 cast.
+Hall was first elected to the Massachusetts Senate in 1972 – the year he graduated from the University of Massachusetts – by a margin of nine votes out of over 60,000 cast.
 He was the first Republican elected in what was then the Third Worcester District since 1938.
 Hall was re-elected in 1974 by a margin of 10,000 votes, carrying every city and town in the heavily Democratic district.
-In 1976, he was nominated by both parties, winning the Democratic primary on write-in votes against a Leominster City Councilor.
+In 1976, he was nominated by both parties, winning the Democratic primary on write-in votes against a Leominster city councilor.
 He was unopposed in 1978, and easily won reelection in 1980, winning 78% of the vote against a Democrat from Gardner.
 Hall was appointed Assistant Minority Whip in 1978 and Minority Whip in 1980.
-Hall worked with members of both parties, and over 60 pieces of legislation he sponsored became law.
-He retired undefeated in 1982.
+He retired in 1982.

 Life after politics

-After leaving the Massachusetts State Senate, Hall managed several trade associations, serving first as Executive Director of the Florida Psychological Association.
-From 2002 until 2007, Hall was Executive Director of the American Academy of Cosmetic Dentistry in Madison, Wisconsin.
-In 2008, he became Executive Director of the American Association of Hip and Knee Surgeons in Rosemont, Illinois.
-He eventually developed pulmonary fibrosis, an eventually-terminal lung disease.
-He retired in 2013.
+In 2008, he became executive director of the American Association of Hip and Knee Surgeons in Rosemont, Illinois.

+Hall died of cancer on June 4, 2024, in Madison, Wisconsin.